ibexa/documentation-developer/docs/getting_started/install_with_ddev.md

 ddev composer config --global http-basic.updates.ibexa.co <installation-key> <token-password>
 ```

-This authentication won't persist if the project is restarted (by `ddev restart` or `ddev composer create`).
+This authentication doesn't persist if the project is restarted (by `ddev restart` or `ddev composer create`).
 You can back up the authentication file (`auth.json`) by using the following command:

 ```bash
 ddev exec "mkdir -p .ddev/homeadditions/.composer; cp ~/.composer/auth.json .ddev/homeadditions/.composer"